karl-c/parallax-scroll-effects/README.md

-# Parallax Scroll Window
+# Parallax Scroll Effects

-A simple demonstration on how you can make a parallax scroll window with an overlaying image for design.
-Created with Sass (could have used basic css), HTML, Bootstrap and Parallax.js.
+A simple demonstration on how you can make a parallax scroll windows with an overlaying image for design and parallax sliders.
+Created with Sass (could have used basic css), HTML, Bootstrap and ParallaxBackground.js.

 https://karlchelton.co.uk/